wp-plugins/mysmark/README.txt

 == Screenshots ==
 1. The plugin: E-rose and comment list.
 2. Settings in the admin page.
+3. The Meta Box in the New/Edit Post.

 == Changelog ==
 = 1.0.7 =